How to come up with a business idea

 To meet potential enquiries, set up a simple website landing page where you show information about your product or business idea.
 You may not have a live product at this stage, although a prototype would be useful, but the level of response can help you decide whether your product is generating interest.
 Demonstrating your product or business idea at local trade shows or talking to retailers can also help gauge interest and take the decision to go ahead with the business.

-Setting up your business and preparing to launch your product is outside the scope of this article, but there are a few essentials that you’ll need to consider and take care of before you start trading.
+Setting up your business and preparing to launch your product is outside the scope of this article, which is why we’ve created an in-depth step-by-step guide to starting a business.